eik-lib/website/docs/dependencies/introduction.md

 ## Eik package types

-It's worth mentioning at this stage that Eik differentiates between three types of packages:
+It's worth mentioning at this stage that Eik differentiates between these types of packages:

 - `npm`
 - `map`
 - `package`
+- `image`

 You'll see this distinction in [`eik.json`](/docs/reference/eik-json/) and in the URL where your package gets published.
 Each package type has its own namespace.
 This is to avoid accidental naming collisions between, say, the `npm` module `lit` and the import map `lit`.

 Application code should be published to the `package` namespace.
 This is also the default, if no other type is configured in `eik.json`.

+Long-lived static assets like images should be in an `image` package, separate from frequently-changing application code.

 ## Naming and versioning packages